Submitting a request

 A personal data is a data relating to an identified or identifiable natural person, which in practice applies to all data accessible through the Committee on Statistical Confidentiality, with the rare exceptions of sources that would only relate to legal persons.
 The processing of personal data is subject to conditions laid down in the General Regulation on Data Protection (GDPR) and the Data Protection Act.

-Applicants’ attention is particularly drawn to the fact that the processing of “sensitive” data, as defined in Article 9 of the DPMR (e.g. health, ethnic origins, religious practices, sexual practices) is subject to specific conditions.
-An impact assessment may also be necessary if the processing is likely to cause a high risk to the rights and freedoms of natural persons.
+Applicants’ attention is particularly drawn to the fact that the processing of “sensitive” data, as defined in Article 9 of the GDPR (e.g. health, ethnic origins, religious practices, sexual practices) is in principle prohibited.
+Exceptions provided for in article 9 of the GDPR and articles 6 and 44 of the Data Protection Act nevertheless allow, under certain conditions, the processing of such data, particularly in the context of processing for scientific research purposes.
+It is the responsibility of the applicants to ensure, if necessary, that they are able to invoke one of these exceptions and to carry out the necessary prior formalities with the Cnil.
+A data protection impact assessment (DPIA) may also be necessary if the processing is likely to cause a high risk to the rights and freedoms of natural persons.
 This is the case in particular if a processing operation combines at least two criteria, including the scale of the processing operation (which applies when exhaustive sources on a population, as in the case of administrative sources, are used), the use of « sensitive » data and the link between several data sources.
+Information on the criteria to be taken into account and on how to carry out a DPIA is available on the Cnil website.

-Applicants are invited to contact the Data Protection Officer of their organisation for further information.
-Information is also available on the CNIL website.
+For further information, applicants are invited to contact the Data Protection Officer of the organisation to which they are attached if one has been appointed, or otherwise its legal department.
+Information is also available on the Cnil website: